cedadev/esacci-esgf/README.md

 ### Un-publishing

-The shell script `unpublish.sh` will un-publish data and delete the modified THREDDS catalogs and aggregations from `CATALOG_DIR` and `NCML_DIR` respectively.
-It then synchronises the content in these directories with the remote THREDDS server.
+The shell script `unpublish.sh` will un-publish data and delete the modified THREDDS catalogs and aggregations from the remote server and from `CATALOG_DIR` and `NCML_DIR` on the local machine (if they exist in these directories).

 It is run as `./unpublish.sh <mapfile>`.